 On the detail view of an object, the verification data can be viewed by clicking on the icon in the upper right corner of the BriefBuilder screen.

-Once have clicked on this button, you will see several new icons added to each requirement:
+If you click on this button, you will see several new icons added to each requirement.
+For each verification phase you’ll see:

 Verification plan: this is where you are able to see, or define, whether a requirement has to be verified in a particular phase.